-The first step to identify a tree is to determine whether it is coniferous or deciduous.
+The first step in identifying a tree is determining whether it is coniferous or deciduous.
 Coniferous trees have needles and seeds in cones.
 Deciduous trees have leaves and covered seeds.
-Deciduous trees drop their leaves in the fall while coniferous trees keep their needles year round, except for tamarack which drops its needles in the fall.
+Deciduous trees drop their leaves in the fall while coniferous trees keep their needles year-round, except for tamarack which drops its needles in the fall.

 To distinguish different species of trees, you need to examine the tree’s form, bark, leaf or needle, and fruit.

 - Box elder

 - Blue beech

 - Showy mountain-ash (Northern mountain-ash)

 To learn more about Minnesota's native trees, check out the following:

 - Beginner's Guide to Minnesota Trees- steps in how to identify trees.

 - Minnesota Trees